 Highly qualified full time thesis students, both at the MASc and PhD levels, will receive graduate research studentships (GRS) from their supervisors.
-Effective May 1, 2018, the minimum value of a GRS is $18,000/year for 2 years (6 terms) for the MASc program and $23,538/year for 4 years (12 terms) for the PhD program.
-The $23,043 is the minimum funding for a student in the PhD program and, based on performance, it is guaranteed for four years.
+Effective May 1, 2019, the minimum value of a GRS is $18,000/year for 2 years (6 terms) for the MASc program and $23,538/year for 4 years (12 terms) for the PhD program.
+All funding is contingent on continued academic progression and success.

 A graduate student in the MASc or the PhD program could be assigned one or more teaching assistantship (TA) tasks each year.
 Each TA task involves an average of 10 hours per week for one term.
 Please refer to compensation rates on Finance's website.

 Faculty of Engineering Scholarships

 These scholarships are awarded by the Faculty of Engineering in recognition of special achievements of graduate students.
 They are normally offered on a term by term basis, at an average value of $1,000/award (additional to income from other sources).

 Government agency fellowships and awards

 Federal Tri-Council Scholarships

 These scholarships are awarded to top domestic (Canadian and permanent resident) students.
 The value of these awards range from $17,500/year to $35,000/year.
 For more information on these awards, visit the Graduate Studies and Postdoctoral Affairs external awards web page.

 Ontario Graduate Scholarship

 The Ontario Graduate Scholarship (OGS) is a merit-based scholarship and is available to MASc and PhD students in all disciplines of academic study.
 The value of an OGS for one year is $5,000 per term; therefore, students can receive $10,000 (split over 2 terms) or $15,000 (split over 3 terms).

 Students must apply for the OGS at the institution where they want to hold it.
 For more information and how to apply, visit the Graduate Studies and Postdoctoral Affairs office Ontario Graduate Scholarship web page.